-Arthur Nitsevych is a Managing Partner of "Interlegal" law firm.
-Membership: LMAA (London Maritime Arbitrators Association); IBA (International Bar Association); SCMA (Singapore Chamber of Maritime Arbitration);The Nautical Institute of the United Kingdom; EMLO (European Maritime Law Organization).
+Arthur Nitsevych is a Partner of "Interlegal" law firm.
+Membership: LMAA (London Maritime Arbitrators Association); IBA (International Bar Association); SCMA (Singapore Chamber of Maritime Arbitration); The Nautical Institute of the United Kingdom; EMLO (European Maritime Law Organization).
 Chairman of the Nautical Institute of Ukraine, Member of the Board Lawyers of Ukraine in Odessa Region, solicitor of the Odessa City Bar Association.
+Mr. Arthur Nitsevych has been practicing law since 1992 specializing in Shipping, Transport and Logistics, Transactions and Investments.
+Arthur Nitsevych is the Head of Organization Committee of the Annual International Conference "Practice of Maritime business: sharing experience" (2005-2011) and Maritime Days in Odessa 2012-2014, the President of Nautical Institute, Ukraine.
+He conducted numerous seminars and legal trainings at national law schools and international conferences remaining the author of more than 90 articles.

-Mr. Arthur Nitsevych is practicing law since 1992 specializing in Shipping, Transport and Logistics, Transactions and Investments.
-Arthur Nitsevych is the Head of organization Committee of the Annual International conference "Practice of Maritime business: sharing experience" (2005-2011) and Maritime Days in Odessa 2012-2014, the President of Nautical Institute, Ukraine.
-He conducted numerous seminars and legal trainings at national law schools and international conferences remaining the author of more than 80 articles.
-"Interlegal" is a top listed Ukrainian law firm focused on Transport, Shipping and Trade.
-The company employs 20 lawyers headquartered in Odessa, Ukraine.
+"Interlegal", celebrating 20 years of practice, is a top listed Ukrainian law firm focused on Transport, Shipping and Trade.
+The company employs 20 lawyers headquartered in Odessa, Ukraine with its offices in Turkey and Georgia.

 Mr. Oleksandr Chebotarenko is a Senior Lawyer in "Interlegal" Law firm, a lecturer, member of the Ukrainian Bar Association; Transport, Shipping & International trade Law Expert.
 He focuses on business improvement and corporate development of the maritime and transport industry mostly.
-He has almost 20 years experience as transport & forwarding companies' legal advisor regarding business planning of maritime and transport systems including multimodal, ports and terminals all over Ukraine.
+He has 20 years experience as transport & forwarding companies' legal advisor regarding business planning of maritime and transport systems including multimodal, ports and terminals all over Ukraine.
 Amongst his clients there are also P&I Clubs, foreign law firms and commercial banks.
 Mr. Chebotarenko is a certified attorney-at-law (since 1997).
 He is Member of the Bar Council of the Odessa region, Honorary Member of the "Ukrainian Container Lines Association", and Associated member of the Nautical Institute of Ukraine.
-Mr. Oleksand is the author of numerous articles in Ukrainian & international professional publications.
+Mr. Oleksandr is the author of numerous articles in Ukrainian & international professional publications.

-SHIP ARREST IN UKRAINE (Questions 10 to 26)
+SHIP ARREST IN UKRAINE (QUESTIONS 10 to 26)